LatticeInnovations/Open-Source-Bubble-CPAP/README.md

 * 3-flowmeter design for better air-oxygen blending and control of the total flow.
 * Can be built from scratch & easily accessible off-the-shelf components based desig.
 * Max pressure for O2 cylinder interface: 5 PSI

+**How to build:**

+The [“01.
+Base Design”]()  folder includes all the building iterations. [“Iteration 5”](https://github.com/biplabro/Open-Source-Bubble-CPAP/tree/master/01.%20Base%20Design/Iteration%205)  (or the largest number) sub-folder includes the latest build instructions with pictures.

+Size and outlook of the built devices across the globe may differ depending on the availability of the components/ alternative components.

+**Base Design:**

+1. Base device is intended to be treated as a self sufficient working model of the bubble CPAP system.

+2. BOM, available datasheets etc. are included in the “03.
+Material and testing” folder.
+We have to keep in mind that the generic components like silicone tubing, HME filters etc. can come from different local and global manufacturers.
+Every iteration done by the users must include the actual images to help others source the desired item.

+3. The basic working principle of respiratory support system like bubble CPAP is to provide the patient with air and gas supply with controlled Volume & Pressure to prevent their lung from collapsing.
+The flow-meters deployed in the breathing circuit takes care of the volume of the exhausted air/oxygen mixture from the device and the water submersion leven inside the PEEP determines the exerted pressure level to the patient’s lungs.

+4. In the last iteration air.
+Oxygen is blended through a Y-connector piece with regulated flow and pressure.
+A table of O2/Air mixture concentration is included in the “03.
+Material and testing” folder for reference.
+ 5. Every tube-connector junction is to be fixed properly to assure no leakage within the breathing circuit.

+**Optional Add-ons:**

+1. Optional add-ons can or cannot be implemented with the base design.
+It entirely depends on the access & availability of the additional components.

+2. HME filters, Valve regulated water filling technique etc. should be considered as extra that does not have a significant direct impact on the usability of the base device.

+3. Users are encouraged to include additional hardware to their respective system to make it more robust & reliable.

+**Material & Testing Protocols:**

+This folder includes the following :
+- all the testing protocol and experiment data,
+- Software codes required for conducting the experiments.
+- Bill of materials and observations on
+>     1. O2 concentrator
+   	2. Flow meter etc
+  	3. comparison on different nasal prongs
+  	4. Filters
+ 	5. Pressure levels for interfacing external oxygen cylnder

+ Enlisting all the tests conducted from phase 1 to phase 3 and how the development is iterated based on the test results

+**Other:**
+* Tubing of the breathing circuit is preferred to be of same internal dia, it will assure more accurate readings with the flow-meter.